actswartz/dlr/Lab-05-Routing-Protocols.md

 ### Explanation of the Playbook

-*   `ansible.netcommon.net_config`: We are using a generic configuration module here.
-The vendor-specific `ansible_network_os` variable tells it how to translate these commands for either Cisco or Arista.
+*   **Vendor-specific config modules**: We use `cisco.ios.ios_config` and `arista.eos.eos_config` so we can push the exact `router ospf ...` commands those platforms expect.
+This is more reliable than the generic `net_config` module on classroom simulators.
 *   **Two Tasks for Cisco/Arista**: We use one task to set the `router-id` and a second task to configure the networks.
 This helps ensure the router-id is set before any networks are announced.
 *   `loop_control: { label: "{{ item }}" }`: This is an optional but helpful keyword.
 It changes the playbook's output so that instead of just seeing "item: ge-0/0/2.0", you'll see the interface name itself, making the log easier to read.

 ### Run and Verify

-1. Execute the playbook.
+1. From your `gem` directory (where `inventory` lives), execute the playbook.
+If you are elsewhere, include the full inventory path with `-i /path/to/gem/inventory`.

     ```bash
     ansible-playbook -i inventory configure_ospf.yml